 Formerly known as Petit Mal seizures, Absence Seizures involve brief, sudden lapses of consciousness.
-They are more common in children than adults.
+They are far more common in children than adults.

-The person may simply look like they are staring into space for a few seconds.
-Unlike other seizures, they usually do not fall or suffer physical injury.
+The "Staring Spell": The person may simply look like they are staring into space for a few seconds.
+Unlike other types of seizures, they usually do not fall down or suffer physical injury.

 Symptoms

-Subtle physical signs include:
+Subtle physical signs during the stare include:

 - Sudden stop in motion without falling.